okfn/opendefinition/source/open-definition-dev.markdown

 Definition](http://www.opensource.org/docs/osd), from which this document is derived.

+## Terminology

-The term **work** will be used to denote the item or piece of **knowledge** which is being transferred.
+The term **work** will be used to denote the item or piece of knowledge which is being transferred.

-The term **package** will be used to denote a collection of works.
-A package may be considered a work in itself.

 The term **license** refers to the legal terms under which the work is made available.
 Where no license has been made this should be interpreted as referring to the resulting default legal conditions under which the work is available (for example copyright).

-    KM: Rather than following the legal standard of definitions first, the document might be more readable if we put these glossary-style at the end.
-These are common terms and the definitions really serve only as clarification, not as a necessary starting point for understanding terms-of-art.

 ## Open Licenses